Fannie Lou Hamer: Later life and death

-While having surgery in 1961 to remove a tumor, 44-year-old Hamer was also given a hysterectomy without consent by a white doctor; this was a frequent occurrence under Mississippi's compulsory sterilization plan to reduce the number of poor blacks in the state.
-Hamer is credited with coining the phrase "Mississippi appendectomy" as a euphemism for the involuntary or uninformed sterilization of black women, common in the South in the 1960s.
-She came out of an extended period in hospital for nervous exhaustion in January 1972, and was hospitalized again in January 1974 for a nervous breakdown.
+In 1961, while undergoing surgery to remove a tumor, Hamer was also forced to undergo a hysterectomy by a white doctor without her consent; this medical procedure was frequently performed in accordance with Mississippi's compulsory sterilization plan to reduce the number of poor blacks in the state.
+Hamer is credited with coining the phrase "Mississippi appendectomy", a euphemism for involuntary or uninformed sterilization of black women, a common practice in the South during the 1960s.
+In January 1972, she was hospitalized for an extended period because she was suffering from nervous exhaustion, and after she suffered a nervous breakdown in January 1974, she was hospitalized again.
 By June 1974, Hamer was said to be in extremely poor health.
-Two years later she was diagnosed with and had surgery for breast cancer.
+Two years later, she was diagnosed with and underwent surgery for breast cancer.

 Hamer died of complications from hypertension and breast cancer on March 14, 1977, aged 59, at Taborian Hospital, Mound Bayou, Mississippi.
 She was buried in her hometown of Ruleville, Mississippi.
 Her tombstone is engraved with one of her famous quotes, "I am sick and tired of being sick and tired."

 Her primary memorial service, held at a church, was completely full.
-An overflow service was held at Ruleville Central High School, with over 1,500 people in attendance.
+An overflow service was held at Ruleville Central High School (RCHS), with over 1,500 people in attendance.
 Andrew Young, United States Ambassador to the United Nations, spoke at the RCHS service, saying "None of us would be where we are now had she not been there then".

 Honors and awards

 Hamer received many awards both in her lifetime and posthumously.
 She received a Doctor of Law from Shaw University, and honorary degrees from Columbia College Chicago in 1970 and Howard University in 1972.
 She was inducted into the National Women's Hall of Fame in 1993.

 Hamer also received the Paul Robeson Award from Alpha Kappa Alpha sorority, the Mary Church Terrell Award from Delta Sigma Theta sorority, the National Sojourner Truth Meritorious Service Award.
 She is an honorary member of Delta Sigma Theta.
-A remembrance for her life was given in the US House of Representatives on the 100th anniversary of her birth, October 6, 2017, by Texas Congresswoman Sheila Jackson Lee.
+A remembrance for her life was given in the U.S. House of Representatives on the 100th anniversary of her birth, October 6, 2017, by Texas Congresswoman Sheila Jackson Lee.

+On January 4, 2025, President Joe Biden awarded Hamer the Presidential Medal of Freedom posthumously.